abhiwand/atk/doc/source/ds_dflw.rst

 Inspect The Data
 ================
-|TA| provides several methods that allow you to inspect your data,
+|PACKAGE| provides several methods that allow you to inspect your data,
 including :code:`inspect()` and :code:`take()`.
 The Frame class also contains frame information like *row_count*.